 ⁃Raised By Gypsies

-Born and raised in Chicago by his single-parent mother, Kelvin Jacobs acquired the name ‘Hunnid’ when a friend from a different side of town discovered that Kelvin was from 118th S. Eggleston.
+Born and raised in Chicago by his single-parent mother, Jake acquired the name ‘Hunnid’ when a friend from a different side of town discovered that Kelvin was from 118th S. Eggleston.
 This neighborhood was an area dogged by crime and poverty, referred to by many as ‘The Wild, Wild Hundreds’.
 From then on, his nickname stuck with him.
 It would become his identity when he went on to gain rapid recognition in high school.
-This recognition began when Kelvin started spitting epic freestyles over heavy beats created by peers who would pound their fist on the lunch table in a melodic manner.
+This recognition began when Jake started spitting epic freestyles over heavy beats created by peers who would pound their fist on the lunch table in a melodic manner.
 His flare for freestyling no doubt had a lot to do with his natural adeptness to write poetry, which once even led to a piece being published at only 10 years old.

 “Hunnid draws for us in rich detail life coming up on the Chicago’s Southside.
 The gangs, the grind, the struggles, striving for self-improvement and ultimately keeping your head above water and the poetry that comes out of those experiences.
 The video for the song features Hunnid rapping with a brisk cadence and packing so much content into each line with an impressive economy.
 The insistent, dreamlike beat, a sample of warping guitar, shuffled claps and clicks like drum sticks on a wooden block, accents Hunnid’s storytelling perfectly.
 Throughout the song there isn’t some kind of tough pose, rather an attempt at preserving sensitivity and not being inured to hardship by becoming hard oneself. “